FFCA/bda-gr4-domains-analysis/README.md

 ### Manual verification and execution of commands

-After verifying whether the required data exists, the shell script does nothing else than (in `./src/services`):
+After verifying whether the required data exists, the bash script does nothing else than (in `./src/services`):

 ```shell
 docker-compose -p "bda-gr4-domain-analysis" up -d